jamesdidathing/py-frameworks/README.md

 - Added a login page using flask-wtf to create a form.
 - Using SQLite to store users in a database
 - Added registration form for new users which will utilise the database, using authentication for usernames and emails
+- Added 'Edit Profile' page for users, where they can change username

 ## Prerequisites